- Save up to 50% on holidays in 2018/2019 with Love Holidays

 Tropical storm risk: Canary Islands hurricane season

 The Canary Islands tropical storm risk chart above shows the hurricane season for Santa Cruz de Tenerife, Canary Islands.
+The chart was processed from data supplied by the US Meteorological Agency (NOAA).
+Find out more about our data sources.

 Canary Islands weather averages by month